-The beautiful light display of the Aurora Borealis is a result of charged particles from the sun reacting with gaseous particles of our atmosphere.
+The Aurora Borealis one of the seven natural wonders of the world.
+The beautiful light display is a result of charged particles from the sun reacting with gaseous particles of our atmosphere.
 This natural event is also known as Northern Lights in countries from the northern hemisphere and Southern Lights for countries in the southern hemisphere.

 Of all the events listed on the Travel Event Calendar, witnessing the Aurora Borealis is probably the hardest to plan for.
 This is because certain mother nature conditions need to line up.
 The main prerequisite is a clear dark sky.
 Therefore to maximise your chances of seeing the lights, you should time your hunt when it is new moon.
 New moon phase occurs because the sun's shadow covers up the majority of the moon.
 Another condition required is for the sky to have no clouds.
 Clouds block off the Aurora Borealis from being seen.